correctiv/maple/src/pages/docs.md

 #### 1. Find your data

 Find two european datasets with the same regional level.
-Currently *Mapple* supports [NUTS-levels](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics) 1, 2 or 3 and introduces a faked level 0 which are just the european countries.
+Currently *Maple* supports [NUTS-levels](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics) 1, 2 or 3 and introduces a faked level 0 which are just the european countries.